-3.1.1 Environmental Protection Act 1994
+22.2.1 Environmental Protection Act 1994 and Environmental Protection Regulation 2008

-The Environmental Protection Act 1994 (EP Act), which is administered by the Department of Environment and Heritage Protection (DEHP), was established with the purpose "to protect' Queensland's environment while allowing for development that improves the total quality of life, both now and in the future, in a way that maintains the ecological processes on which life depends (ecologically sustainable development)."
+The Environmental Protection Act 1994 (EP Act), which is administered by the Department of Environment and Heritage Protection (DEHP), was established with the purpose "to protect Queensland's environment while allowing for development that improves the total quality of life, both now and in the future, in a way that maintains the ecological processes on which life depends (ecologically sustainable development)".
 The EP Act utilises a number of mechanisms to achieve its objectives.
 These include:

-- > creating a general environmental duty, - > licensing environmentally relevant activities (ERAs); - > issuing environmental protection policies; and - > integrates with waste management policies under the Waste Reduction and Recycling Act 2011 and Waste Reduction and Recycling Regulation 2011.
+- Creating a general environmental duty; - Licensing environmentally relevant activities (ERAs); - Issuing environmental protection policies; and - Integrating with waste management policies under the Waste Reduction and Recycling Act 2011 and Waste Reduction and Recycling Regulation 2011.